fizk/althingi-master/readme.md

 docker compose run search-init
 ```

 Now everything should be set up and ready.
-Go to [http://localhost:8081](port 8081) to gain access to Kibana.
+Go to [localhost:8081](http://localhost:8081) to gain access to Kibana.

 **Note**: If you are initializing indexes for the first time, you might get a `404` error saying that the index doesn't exist.
 That's OK, the script is trying to delete the old index template and create a new.
-Since this is you first time running the script, the old index template won't exist, but a new template will stil be created.
+Since this is you first time running the script, the old index template won't exist, but a new template will still be created.

 ## Running the system.